 Tomatoes grow best in warmer climates, so try to maintain a temperature between 70 and 85 degrees.
 Keep your plants away from vents and cold windows.

 Tomatoes are sun-loving plants so it’s ideal to place the plants in the brightest area of your home- a sunroom or a sunny south facing window for growing tomatoes indoors on a windowsill works best.
 If this is not possible, try to expose your plants to Grow LED lights for 16 hours per day.
-Yes, this is more than natural light (recommended 8hrs per day) as artificial light isn’t equivalent to the natural stuff.

 8. Provide Good Support to the Plant

 Tomato plants need support as they grow, so it’s important to provide them with something sturdy like tomato stakes.
-A tomato cage also works well for this purpose; just make sure the top of it is open so that light can reach all parts of your plant.
+A tomato cage also works well for this purpose.
+Just make sure the top of it is open so that light can reach all parts of your plant.

 Vine varieties can be grown up a string or wire.
 Look for cherry tomatoes and plum tomato varieties for indoor gardening, as these are the most compact varieties.